ronhook/query/README.md

 **Returns** Query Object
 *********************************************************************************************************************
 ## html
-Removes the contents from each node
+Replaces the html of each node
 **Parameters**
 * html (String) A string of html or plain text